GothenburgBitFactory/timewarrior/doc/rfc_command_definition.md

 * `continue` (combines tags & start)

 ### Administrative commands
-Not typical user-level commands, but provide support and diagnostic features...
+These are not typical user-level commands, but provide support and diagnostic features.
 * `help`
 * `show`
 * `config`